hashtag-squirrel/my-little-snek/README.md

 ![My Little Snake](documentation/mls.png)

 my little Snek is a game inspired by the popular virtual pet called Tamagotchi.
-In this game, you have a virtual pet which has different needs that you need to take care of.
+In this game, you have a virtual pet that has different needs that you need to take care of.
 The objective is to have the pet last as long as possible.
 Throughout the game, the pet evolves into bigger and bigger stages.

 Since the game was developed using the programming language Python, I deemed it fitting to make the pet a snake.